ric2b/Vivaldi-browser/chromium/docs/updater/functional_spec.md

 bundle installer is typically used in software distribution scenarios.

 ### Standalone Installer
-TODO(crbug.com/1281688): Implement standalone installers.
+TODO(crbug.com/1281688): Add scripts to build standalone installers.

-TODO(crbug.com/1035895): Document the standalone installer, including building a standalone installer for a given application.
+TODO(crbug.com/1035895): Document building a standalone installer for a given application.

 Standalone installers embed all data required to install the application, including the payload and various configuration data needed by the application